Swift-Teacher/MyResume/README.md

     2. Add the share button to the pdf so that any prospective employer can email or message the resume to themselves.
 33. Loading a PDF Resume from the apps internal storage and add the share button
     1. Go to the Source Control Navigator and add a new branch and name it “resume”
-    2. Export your resume from Pages as a PDF.
+    2. Open Pages and export your resume from Pages as a PDF.
     3. Add your resume to your project by dragging it into Project Navigator under the assets.xcassets folder.
 “Copy files if needed” and “Folder references” must be selected as show below.
         *See screenshot in pdf file.*
     4. Break the connection from the Experience button to the Experience screen by clicking on the segue that connects the Home Screen to the Experience screen and then delete that arrow.